Help Others Build Onramps for Spiritual Habits

 • Sustaining the habit for the long haul

-The goal with all of this is to help people take small steps to build the habits of regular Bible reading, prayer, and participation in the life of the church into their lives, not just for a short time, but for a lifetime.
+The aim is to help people develop lasting habits of regular Bible reading, prayer, and church involvement, not just for a short period, but for a lifetime.
 We want people to live Psalm 1 lives: delighting in God’s Word, meditating on it continually.
-We want people to be able to live in prayerful reliance on God, and to grow along God’s people.
+We want people to be able to live in prayerful reliance on God, and to grow along with God’s people.

-All of this usually begins with small, unsteady steps, slow habits that become ingrained in one’s life, setbacks and recoveries, and lots of modeling and encouragement.
+This usually starts with small, unsteady steps and gradual habits that become part of life, along with setbacks, recoveries, and plenty of modeling and encouragement.
 Small, consistent habits, practiced over a long period of time, make a huge difference.

 Help people build these important habits in their lives.
-Have honest conversations with others and try to find people who are interested in learning how to grow in these areas.
-And then build onramps for them, helping them to start slowly without getting overwhelmed.
+Engage in honest conversations and connect with those eager to learn and grow in these areas.
+And then build on-ramps for them, helping them to start slowly without getting overwhelmed.

 Your efforts really will make a difference.

-My upcoming book 8 Habits for Growth can be used by individuals, but I’m hoping that many pastors and leaders will use it to help other Christians build key habits into their lives.
+My upcoming book, 8 Habits for Growth, is designed for individuals, but I hope pastors and leaders will also use it to help Christians develop important habits.
 If you’re interested, check it out here.

 Darryl Dash